FiveOFive/pubsub-ws/README.md

 # ws-pubsub

 ws-pubsub is a simple Node JS library for communicating over websockets using the publish-subscribe pattern.

 It is written in Typescript and uses the ws package for websockets.
 The author's primary use case was to push real time updates to a web UI for features such as graphs and progress bars.
-However, it could be used anytime pubsub over websockets is needed.
+However, it could be used anywhere that pubsub over websockets is needed.

 ## Terminology